Heegaard Floer multicurves of double tangles: Introduction

 \subsection{Acknowledgements}

 This paper was motivated by joint work with Lukas Lewark \cite{LZ}.
 I am very grateful to him for his generous support over the past two years and for giving me the freedom to pursue my own research as his postdoc.
 I would also like to thank Jake Rasmussen, Liam Watson, and Paul Wedrich for helpful conversations about the behaviour of knot Floer and Khovanov homology under cabling.
+Finally, I thank Jen Hom and Biji Wong for their helpful questions and comments after a talk I gave about this work at the low-dimensional topology workshop in Budapest in March 2023, which motivated me to explore some further applications of the Main Theorem and which allowed me to improve the exposition.
 During the course of this work, I was funded through the Emmy Noether Programme of the DFG, project number 412851057, and an individual research grant of the DFG, project number 505125645.